 To the extent possible, job interviews should be made online.
 Click https://intranet.kit.edu/6042.php to find important information given by the Human Resources Service Unit and the Data Protection Staff Unit.

 As outlined in the “Guidelines on the Course of Business at KIT in Times of the SARS-CoV-2 (Coronavirus) Pandemic,” it is also possible to make job interviews in person.
 In this case, infection protection requirements and hygiene rules have to be observed: Minimum distance 1.5 meters, cough and sneeze etiquette, regular and thorough washing of hands, well-aired and sufficiently large rooms.
 Please use the rooms administrated decentrally by you for this purpose.
-Employees who invite applicants for an in-person interview are obliged to provide proof of 3G at the workplace.

 Who can advise me on technical, organizational, health and psychological matters while working from home?